-Estimate for Carpet and Vinyl
+Estimate for Carpet, Vinyl, and Laminate

 Let's compare that to other forms of flooring.

-Carpet costs on average between $7-$12 per square foot with installation.
+Carpeting costs on average between $7-$12 per square foot with installation.
 Experts recommend that you replace your carpet every 5-15 years, depending on the quality of your carpet.
 If you go with the highest quality of carpet (best value year-over-year), in 100 years, you'll end up paying about $168,000 in flooring.

 You can expect to see between a 70-80% ROI on your hardwood floors, but the best ROI comes as you enjoy the low-cost upkeep of the floors.